Wasps0/Wasps0.github.io/docs/items.md

+# Crafting

+everything you need is in the Docs cube recipe section.

 # TU, SU, Sets, Runewords, jewels...

 The first section of each type of item [Official Documentation](https://docs.median-xl.com/) is very clear and precise, read the link first.